 One of the benefits of recognising that your symptoms might be because of your hormones (or lack of them…) you are then in a better position to treat those symptoms appropriately.
 Have a look at the link – you might find it helpful in identifying some of your own symptoms.

 There are lots of ways to help make this life transition easier and HRT may be one of them.
 I know lots of women who’ve had a whole new lease of life as a result of taking HRT but I also know others who’ve not had the same benefits and have instead opted for a more natural/non-pharmacological approach.
 A more natural approach might include for example herbs, yoga, hypnotherapy, acupuncture, etc. I get good results with hypnotherapy and acupuncture, especially auricular (ear) acupuncture, when treating clients in my practice.
-I recently treated the lovely Carol Smillie of Diary Doll.
-Diary Doll specialises in protective pants for periods, leaks and incontinence and they’re perfect for those little leaks that can all too often happen during the menopause.
-Carol and I wrote a blog about our experience and you can read about it over on the Diary Doll website blog.
-The blog’s in 2 parts, you can read part 1 here and part 2 here.
+I recently met up with the lovely Carol Smillie of Pretty Clever Pants Pretty Clever Pants are protective pants for periods, leaks and incontinence and they’re perfect for those little leaks that can all too often happen during the menopause.

 So, there are many different ways of managing the changes that take place during the menopausal years and although one method worked for your best friend don’t feel bad if it doesn’t work for you – remember that what works for one might not work for another.
 It might take a little time to find out what’s best for you but there is help out there and it might just be the breath of fresh air you’re looking for.